eBPFDevSecTools/ebpf-projects-annotations/ANNOTATION_GENERATOR.md

 ```

-NOTE: **The description given above might be dated, always check examples given in run1.sh for latest capabilities.**
+NOTE: **The description given above might be dated, always check examples given in run_annotator.sh for latest capabilities.**